jantsje/website/content/project/task-matching/index.md

   caption:
   focal_point: Smart
 slides:
-summary: For the 'Greater Good', Please Choose A. With Lenka Fiala and Sulagna Dasgupta. [submitted]
+summary: For the 'Greater Good', Please Choose A. With Lenka Fiala and Sulagna Dasgupta. [in review]
 tags:
 - Online experiment
 - Matching